Regency Origins of Black Tie – The Tale of the Tailcoat – 1800s

 Fashions Are Dictated By The Elite

 As it had been since the advent of civilization, fashions were dictated by the elite and followed by the masses.
-The social pecking order was maintained in dress not only by the expense of the fabrics but also by the impracticality of the fashions: garments of the upper classes were deliberately uncomfortable and close-fitting so as to render them unfit for the manual labors of the lower ranks.
+The social pecking order was maintained via dress; not only by the expense of the fabrics but also by the impracticality of the fashions.
+Garments of the upper classes were deliberately uncomfortable and close-fitting so as to render them unfit for the manual labors of the lower ranks.

-Then the English revolutionized fashion history when its aristocracy developed a preference for the more comfortable garments of the working man.
+The English would revolutionize fashion history when their aristocracy developed a preference for the more comfortable garments of the working man.
 It began in the 1730s with the adoption of the common frock, a simpler and looser-fitting coat that was more practical for hunting and riding, pastimes which were quickly gaining favor among the elite.

 Beau Brummell in 1805 wearing a white shirt and black boots